-They still need a test even if they have been vaccinated for COVID-19 and are entering managed isolation (MIQ).
+Travellers still need a test even if they have been vaccinated for COVID-19 and if they are entering MIQ.

 Cancelled or delayed flights

 If a flight is cancelled, a passenger still needs to have had a test with a negative result no more than 48 hours (for a PCR test) or 24 hours (for a RAT or LAMP test) before departure of their new international flight.